Trans health care under Trump may follow the abortion playbook and its Hyde amendment

 "This has shown itself to be a political winner," says Schweppe.
 Overall, the party spent $222 million on anti-trans and LGBTQ ads during the 2024 campaign.
 Democrats, in contrast, spent just under $29 million on LGBTQ ads.

 Some congressional Republicans are signaling their eagerness to turn anti-trans campaign messaging into lawmaking.
-Weeks before the new session begins, proposed laws and policies about bathroom access have been crafted to take aim at incoming Rep.Sarah McBride D-Del., who will be the first transgender lawmaker in U.S. history.
+Weeks before the new session begins, proposed laws and policies about bathroom access have been crafted to take aim at incoming Rep.Sarah McBride D-Del., who will be the first transgender lawmaker to serve in the U.S. Congress.

 Other promises and policies